 (FYI - I happen to register on the "Maestro" scale in the Fascination Advantage scale.)

 I also am wild about Tara Gentile and her mission to empower people to create personalized plans of strategy for their business.
 (Something I also love to do with people.)

 Wherever you find yourself - it is the expression of your authentic, amazing, incredible self that people want to experience.

 Below are some fears I and other ambitious women have faced.
 Do any of them sound familiar to you?

 Fear #1 - Isn't Ambition a Jezebel Spirit?

 An ambitious woman is sometimes called Jezebel.
-Or, in the business world something equally unattractive.
-Yet, the simple truth is that ambition is a God-given gift.
+Or, in the business world, something equally unattractive.
+Yet ambition is a God-given gift.
 However, like all gifts, it can be turned to the wrong purposes.
 It's like Dean Koontz says, "Ambition and stupidity are a dangerous combination."